 Does Medicaid Cover Incontinence Supplies or Adult Diapers?

-Medicaid is a public health insurance program in each state for individuals and families who may be low-income, elderly, disabled, or blind.
-Medicaid provides health insurance coverage or long-term care services for over 72.5 million Americans, making it the largest health insurance provider in the county.
-The program is designed to allow those who qualify access and coverage to receive quality healthcare or long-term care services.
+Medicaid is a public health insurance program in each state for individuals and families who may be low-income, elderly, disabled or blind.
+Medicaid programs provide health insurance coverage or long-term care services for over 76.3 million Americans.
+It is the largest single source of health coverage in the U.S., accounting for about 16% of the federal government’s healthcare costs.
+The Medicaid program is designed to allow those who qualify access and coverage to receive medically necessary products (including incontinence supplies, urological supplies and other medical supplies), healthcare or long-term care services.

-Challenges of Medicaid Benefits
+Challenges of Medicaid Benefits for Getting Incontinence Supplies

 Medicaid and Incontinence Supplies

-- A prescription with a qualifying diagnosis
+- Physician’s prescription with qualifying diagnosis